Gratitude For Our Collaborative Partners

 Welcome Home Ministries collaborates with many organizations like the Veterans Administration, Room in the Inn (Campus for Human Development), area hospitals and alcohol and drug treatment facilities, as well as churches and individuals.
-Also, we are grateful to the Tennessee Department of Mental Health and Substance Abuse Services for their generous support, which provides funding for our program work.
-Additionally, we express much gratitude for our annual benefit golf tournament sponsors and players (golf partners), whose support assists our ministry efforts throughout the year.
-Finally, we are blessed to have the support of generous foundations that support our ministry of outreach to men who suffer from alcohol and drug addictions.
+Additionally, we are grateful for our annual benefit golf tournament sponsors and players (golf partners), whose support has assisted our ministry efforts throughout the year.

 The Memorial Foundation

 “The mission of The Memorial Foundation is to improve the quality of life for people through support to nonprofit organizations.
 The Memorial Foundation responds to diverse community needs, assisting agencies that focus on: health, human & social services, education, senior citizens, youth and children, community services, and substance abuse programs.”

 “The Foundation also strives to respond to immediate, critical needs that arise in the community.
 With assistance from the Foundation, organizations including The Salvation Army, The American Red Cross, Second Harvest Food Bank, Nashville Tree Foundation, and YWCA have received funds.”